polydawn/timeless/book/design/API.md

 ### Layer 0: Identifying Content

-WareIDs -- hashes, identifying content, fully static.
+The most basic part of the Timeless Stack APIs are WareIDs -- hashes, which identify content, fully immutably.

 The main tool at this level is [Rio](./cli/rio.md).
 Operations like `rio pack` and `rio unpack` convert filesystems into packed